 Cathedral Music

 Music at the Cathedral of St. John is diverse, creative, and widely recognized for its excellence.
 Special musical events include services of Choral Evensong, organ recitals, choir concerts, and guest performances.
 Our Cathedral Choirs are the foundation of the Cathedral’s music program.
-They offer sung reflections and prayers, a rich tapestry of sound woven through each worship service.
+They offer sung reflections and prayers, providing a rich tapestry of sound woven through each worship service.
 Choral repertoire is drawn from early plainchant to the 21st century including works written especially for our choir.

 Whether on a Sunday morning or on special holy days such as Christmas and Easter, all are welcome to hear these beautiful musical offerings.
 Experiencing music in our sacred space, with its unique acoustics and jewel-like stained glass windows, is a feast for the ears, eyes, and soul.
-We’re fortunate to have The Reuter Organ, one of the finest organs in the Southwest, to accompany congregational and choral singing and to feature in major works played by our Cathedral organists.
+We’re fortunate to have The Reuter Organ, one of the finest organs in the Southwest, to accompany congregational and choral singing and to feature in major works played by

 The Cathedral Choirs